cpllab/rnng-incremental/README.md

 ## Set up the repository

 Please download the latest version of [Dynet](https://github.com/clab/dynet) and put it in the root folder of this repository.

-## Model training and evaluation

-Please refers to the original [RNNG](https://github.com/clab/rnng) repository for instructions on model training and evaluation.
+Please refers to the original [RNNG](https://github.com/clab/rnng) repository for instructions on building the repository as well as model training and evaluation.
 The oracle files for training and evaluating the generative RNNG (`nt-parser-gen`) also work for `nt-parser-gen-action-only`.
 Notice that since the code here uses [Dynet](https://github.com/clab/dynet), the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem`.

 ## Estimate word surprisals